 Immediate Dentures

 Immediate dentures are often used as temporary dentures before you have your permanent option placed.
-This means that you can have them applied directly after your teeth are removed, helping you avoid a mouth full of gums until your subsequent surgery.
+This means you can have them applied directly after your teeth are removed, helping you avoid a mouth full of gums until your subsequent surgery.

 The Cost of Immediate Dentures

-This procedure is one of the more affordable options and typically costs between $1,300 – $3,500 per arch.Â
+This procedure is one of the more affordable options, typically costing between $1,300 and $3,500 per arch.

 Partial Dentures

-Partial dentures are perfect for people who have a few missing teeth, but the majority of the natural teeth are still in place and good condition.
+Partial dentures are perfect for people who have a few missing teeth, but the majority of the natural teeth are still in place and in good condition.
 What’s great about this option is that you will not have to have all your teeth extracted.

 They consist of artificial teeth and a gum-like base made from acrylic.
 The dentists attach them using clasps to hold them in place, and they are removable.